 Skip to main content

-Kern can tap into the audio output of any running app on your Mac.
-Only the selected app is captured — Kern’s own playback is excluded to prevent feedback loops.
+Gridshift can tap into the audio output of any running app on your Mac.
+Only the selected app is captured — Gridshift’s own playback is excluded to prevent feedback loops.

 Capturing Audio